tanema/talkies/README.md

 message has options shown, it will select the option.
 This can safely be called at any time.

+### Talkies.isOpen()
+isOpen will return true if Talkies is currently drawing dialogs.
+It will return false otherwise.

 ## Theming your message box
 All of the following options can be set on the `Talkies.[attribute]` settings and passed in as config to each new dialog created.
 For instance to set a default text